mmontossi/cronjobs/README.md

 # Cronjobs

-Extracts models cache logic into separate classes in rails.
+DSL to manage cronjobs in rails.

 ## Install